dober-man/GoodWAFSec/docs/module3/lab30/lab3.rst

-Exercise 3.3: Server Technologies and Custom Signature Sets
+Exercise 3.3: Troubleshooting
 ----------------------------------------

 Objective
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this exercise we will examine server technologies and custom signature sets.
+In this exercise we will examine the response pages, event logs and briefly look at utilizing HTTP capture tools

-Task 2 - Server Technologies
+Task 2 - Response Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Go to **Security > Application Security > Policy Building > Learning and Blocking Settings **
+1. Go to **Security > Application Security > Policy > Response pages**

-2.

 .. image:: images/image1_3_3.png